SC34 Electrical Safety

 •

-• 4.5.3 Follow the Electrical Authorised Person’s instructions and work in accordance with this SHE Code, taking all safety measures necessary to prevent injury to themselves or others and to prevent damage to equipment.
+• 4.5.3 Follow the Authorised Person’s instructions and work in accordance with this SHE Code, taking all safety measures necessary to prevent injury to themselves or others and to prevent damage to equipment.
 Instruct the Accompanying Safety Person, if present, in how to disconnect the Equipment being worked on from all supplies of electricity, and how to switch off any test Equipment or disconnect it from the supply.

 •